Contact St Mark's

 Life as a teenager can be challenging.
 At St Mark’s, we aim to ensure young people have the strongest foundation possible to continue in faith, no matter what life throws at them.

-We work together with St Mary’s Church, who hold youth groups for older children on Friday and Sunday evenings.
-We encourage all children from our parish churches who are interested to get in touch with Catherine Linsley (catherine@stmaryswimbledon.org), a full-time youth worker at St Mary’s.
-Please see details of the groups in the link below.
+We work together with St Mary’s and St Matthew's Church, who hold youth groups for older children on Sunday evenings during term time, 6pm-7.30pm.
+We encourage all children from our parish churches who are interested to get in touch with Jane Andrews, Vicar at St Mark's. (jane.andrews@stmarkswimbledon.org.uk).

 We regularly hold all-age services at St Mark’s to celebrate special days in the church calendar.